nboldhq/docs/src/business-scenarios/team-of-executive-committee-template.md

 ![](https://downloads.intercomcdn.com/i/o/166279328/993d724fd2dbbd3f8261a9b6/Screen+Shot+2019-11-27+at+12.40.41+PM.png)

 6\.
-Delete all the Wiki Tabs in each Channel.
-Otherwise, Microsoft will create two.

-7\.
 Also, add a profile image to the Original Team, this image will be replicated to each Team Created.

 It's done!